bup/bup/Documentation/bup-ftp.md

 The following commands are available inside `bup ftp`:

-ls
+ls [-a]
-:   print the contents of the current working directory
+:   print the contents of the current working directory.
+    If -a is given, also include hidden files (files which start with a `.` character).

 cd *dirname*
 :   change to a different working directory